Posetal Diagrams for Logically-Structured Semistrict Higher Categories: The Interval Construction

 \begin{nlemma}[] The functor $[-]$ preserves products. \end{nlemma} \begin{proof} Let $P$ and $Q$ be finite posets.
 An interval in $P \times Q$ is a pair of pairs $[(a,b),(a',b')]$ with $a \le a'$ and $b \le b'$, and thus defines two intervals $[a,a']$ and $[b,b']$.
 Moreover, the assignment and its inverse are monotone:

 \end{proof}

 We now identify $\FinPos$ with a corresponding full subcategory of $\Cat$, by identifying each poset $P$ with the category $P$ with the elements of $P$ for objects, and arrows $a \to a'$, whenever $a \le a'$.
+Note that under this identification, the interval construction is isomorphic to the twisted arrow construction \cite[\S2]{johnstonenote1999}.
 The above data is combined as follows: \begin{ndef}[Labelled Interval Category] Let $\cat{C}$ be a category.
 The category $\constr{L}(\cat{C})$ of \emph{intervals labelled in} $\cat{C}$ is defined as the Grothendieck construction of the functor

 \end{ndef}

 Explicitly, the objects of $\constr{L}(\cat{C})$ are pairs $(P,\func{X})$, with $P \in \FinPos$, a shape poset, and $\func{X}: [P] \to \cat{C}$, a labelling of $[P]$ in $\cat{C}$.
 As for the morphisms, they are given by pairs $(f,\alpha)$, with $f: P \to Q$, a change of shape map, and $\alpha: \func{X} \to \func{Y} \circ [f]$ a relabelling natural transformation.